3 tips for Refilling Your Well

 3. Figure out what nourishes your soul.

-My 2 best nourishing activities: Nourishing conversations with old and new friends at parties and dancing until I don’t remember why I was so stiff and cranky.
+My two best nourishing activities: Nourishing conversations with old and new friends at parties and dancing until I don’t remember why I was so stiff and cranky.
 I go home feeling alive and filled with the joy of living.

 That, my friends, is what refilling the well is all about.
 Do it right and you’ll be stepping back up to the plate and giving your best to life.
 Live big, play big, refill big.